EDWOSB CERTIFICATION

 An EDWOSB (Economically Disadvantaged Women-Owned Small Business) certification is a designation provided by the Small Business Administration (SBA) that allows eligible businesses to compete for federal contracts specifically set aside for women-owned small businesses.

-To qualify for EDWOSB certification, your business must meet the following requirements:
+To qualify, your business must meet the following requirements:

 • A current SAM registration with the federal government is required